 Soffit vents are perforated segments of aluminum located at the bottom of the edge of your roof.
 Cool air from below flows up through the attic, pushing warm attic air out through ridge and roof vents.

 Ridge venting sits along the roof peak.
 It is somewhat camouflaged by an upper cap of shingles, while still allowing air to escape along the whole ridge.

 Following the ridge vent is the static roof vent, which appears box-like shapes peppered over the upper portion of the roof.

-These bizarre, bulbous looking devices are most commonly recognized by their appearance.
-They are large, rotund pieces of metal with spinning blades that both protect the roof interior, and aid in the ventilation process.
-Like wind turbines, the vent is powered by the natural amount of wind available in nature.
-Once the wind blows the vent-blades, the spinning motion forces out the trapped air from the attic, meaning that it operates completely free.
+These bizarre, bulbous-looking devices are most commonly recognized by their appearance.
+They are large, round metal constructs with spinning blades that aid in the ventilation process.
+Like a wind turbine, the vent is powered by the natural amount of wind available.

 The choice of vents used on your roof depends on the style, shape and number of roof segments on your home.
 However, venting is necessary for the efficiency and health of each roof.